denten-books/plain-text/3-format.md

 suppressing others.
 The ability to hide text from view completely or to make it so small as to be illegible affects not just the style but the politics of text.
-Code, in that sense, can determine its audience, privileging certain voices and modes of access over others.
+Code, in that sense, can determine its audience, privileging certain voices and modes of reading over others.
 It is in the sense of audience selection that the programmatic sign acquires its non-representational, tactical character.
-Stripped of references, resemblances, and designations the programmatic sign commands and controls.
+Stripped of references, resemblances, and designations the programmatic sign commands and controls.[^ln3-bdrld]

+[^ln3-bdrld]: Recall the Baudrillard quote from the beginning of the last chapter [@baudrillard_simulacra_1994, 139-40].

 Unlike figurative language, machine control languages function in the imperative.
 They do not stand for action---they are action.
 More binding than